Volt Germany

 Italian Andrea Venzon, French Colombe Cahen-Salvador and German Damian Boeselager founded Volt Europa in 2017 as a counterpart to the rising nationalism and right-wing populism in Europe.

 The party has been classified as socially liberal and pro-European.
-The key topics are: A reform of the European Union, tackling the climate crisis, a fair and sustainable economy, and digitalization.
-Volt has an evidence-based, scientific approach and is highly interested in introducing best practices.
+The key topics are: reform of the European Union, tackling the climate crisis, a fair and sustainable economy, and digitalization.
+Volt claims to have an evidence-based, scientific approach and is highly interested in introducing best practices.